- What do you need to know about electrical fuses?

-They come in different shapes and fuse sizes depending on the application, with each rated for a specific operating voltage, maximum current, and the amount of time it takes to blow (speed).
+Fuses come in different shapes and sizes and are made from different materials depending on the application, with each rated for a specific operating voltage, maximum current, and the amount of time it takes to blow (speed).

 What are the common fuses that needed testing?